 5200 Nature Center Rd., Pueblo, Co 81003

-Nature and Raptor Center of Pueblo is not engaged in rendering legal or tax advisory services.
+Nature and Wildlife Discovery Center is not engaged in rendering legal or tax advisory services.
 For advice or assistance in specific classes, the services of an attorney or other professional advisor should be obtained.
 Advice from legal counsel should be sought when considering these types of gifts.